-This handbook is designed to provide information to parents about Reception.
+This handbook is designed to provide information to parents about Banks Road School.
 We hope that you will find this information of use and of interest, and that it will answer any questions you may have.
-We also hope it will help your child to settle successfully into School.
+We also hope it will help your child to settle successfully into our School.